lukaszsamson/toxic/PROJECT_STATE.md

 - 94.71% code coverage
 - 10,962 lines of test code
 - 97.72% coverage on driver (core error handling)
-- 100% coverage on TokenStream API layer
+- 100% coverage on Toxic API layer
 - 30+ error codes with detailed information

 **See ANALYSIS.md and IMPLEMENTATION_STATUS.md for comprehensive details.**